 By Russ and Tiña De Maris

 For those who spend months camped out on government land outside of Quartzsite, Arizona, you already know most of the drill.
-With thousands of RVers plumped down on four Long Term Visitor Areas, and only a single dump station to serve all, lines leading up to that spot can get pretty long.
+With thousands of RVers plunked down on four Long Term Visitor Areas, and limited dump stations to serve all, lines leading up to those spots can get pretty long.
 We used to count the number of rigs lined up, multiply that by five, and know just about how many minutes the last guy in line would have to wait for his turn.
 All in all, most folks acted fairly sanely, but at times there were little altercations where somebody who just couldn’t stand the wait just had to try and cut the line.

 Sometimes, during the big rush of the day, somebody (maybe they were greenhorns) would get the bright idea that this was THE time to try and really flush out his holding tank.
 Mount that special device, pull hoses, and wishy-washy that blank tank for all they were worth.
 Instead of taking the typical ten minutes to clear one of the two dump lines, they could take 20 minutes or even more.
 We often wanted to politely suggest that coming back late in the afternoon was a good time for protracted proctology, but we kept our mouths shut.

 Another trick of some (who we hope were merely ignorant) was to either dump with a leaky hose or, heaven forbid, no hose at all.
 Maybe they’d make a half-hearted attempt to flush away their fecal followings, but in any event, these characters really left something behind to remember them by.

 Rolling up to a free dump station one morning in Pendleton, Oregon, we found yet another calling card of folks that need a little education.
 Free dump stations, as most know, are a vanishing breed.
 If you find them, treat them with care and respect – too much of a good thing often gets shut down.
 But nope, it looks as though for some free means “disrespect.”
 Lemme tell you about that.